Gozala/substrate/Readme.md

 (record Line :start Point :end Point)
 ```

-Which is syntatic sugar for a variant type
+Which is syntactic sugar for a variant type

 ```clojure
 (define Point {